 As for composite resin, it is completely safe.
 Composite resin is made from a mixture of acrylic and glass.
 It is fast becoming the standard for fillings, replacing silver amalgam (which has been used for 150 years, but is made up of mostly mercury and other metals).
 Composite resin is completely safe, durable, and is basically invisible when placed on a tooth.

-What Are the Advantages & Disadvantages of Tooth Bonding?
+The Advantages & Disadvantages of Tooth Bonding

 Tooth bonding is a non-invasive procedure which can be done in one visit to our Denver office.
 The composite resin is matched to the color of your natural teeth and offers a simple, convenient way to correct cosmetic flaws.
 Teeth bonding is an effective treatment for many patients which offers several advantages.
 However, teeth bonding isn’t the right choice for everyone.